Computer history - 1999

 IBM introduced the first Microdrive, the world's physically smallest hard drive capable of storing 170 MB.

-Video card sideband addressing is added to the Linux kernel in 1999 with the introduction of the AGPgart kernel module.
+Video card sideband addressing was added to the Linux kernel in 1999 with the introduction of the AGPgart kernel module.

-Twine, the open-source visual IDE for creating interactive stories, was introduced in 1999.
+Twine, the open-source visual IDE (integrated development environment) for creating interactive stories, was introduced in 1999.

 In 1999, IBM repackaged PC-DOS as PC-DOS 2000, making PC-DOS Y2K compliant.